pauljuneau/webmidi-conductor/README.md

 # ![wmc-logo](webMidiConductor/favicon.ico) webmidi-conductor
 JavaScript library for interpreting midi messages and audits live performance.
 Determines if notes being played are in the desired scale along with indicating each note's scale degree.
-It also indicates what chords are being played and if the a good chord progression has occurred.
+It also indicates what chords are being played and if a good chord progression has occurred.

 It comes with a free demo wallball pong-esque game.
 [Click Here to Play!](https://www.pauljuneauengineer.com/webmidi-conductor/)